 Does the soft tissue mobilization performed during ART cause pain?

 ART is directed at the adhesions, which creates pain and dysfunction.
-These areas are typically sensitive and with manual tension, some discomfort may be felt.
-Pressure is never applied beyond the patient’s tolerance.
+These areas are typically sensitive and with manual tension, so some discomfort may be felt.
+Pressure is never applied beyond the client’s tolerance.

 Who can benefit from ART?

 Anyone who is in pain due to a soft tissue injury can benefit from this form of manual therapy.
 ART is used in a clinical setting on athletes, office workers, laborers as well as many others.
 The common finding in all these people is altered movement patterns, but their mechanism or cause is different.

 Performance of any task such as golfing, throwing, running, walking or typing can be significantly improved with ART.
 This is accomplished by restoring proper muscle function and movement to allow the body to perform at its most efficient level.
 Adhesions create stiffness and tension, which requires more energy and effort to accomplish a desired movement or task.
 By releasing restrictions, body tissues can function at peak levels for your desired activity.

 What is the unweighting range of the Anti-Gravity Treadmill?

 The unweighting range of Alter G Anti-Gravity Treadmills ranges from 100% to as little as 20% of the user’s body weight.

 What is the weight range of the Anti-Gravity Treadmill?